FormantIO/toolkit/examples/ros-diagnostics-msgs/README.md

 # ROS Diagnostic Message Table
-This module displayes the structure of a JSON object used to represent the status of individual components of a robot.
+This module displays the structure of a JSON object used to represent the status of individual components of a robot.
 The JSON object contains information about the level of operation, the name and description of the test/component, a hardware ID, and an array of values associated with the status.

 ### JSON Object Structure